 Division of Pharmacy

 The University of Texas MD Anderson Cancer Center

 Infectious Diseases Clinical Pharmacist

 This activity is jointly provided by ProCE, Inc. and the Society of Infectious Diseases Pharmacists.
 ProCE, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 ACPE Universal Activity Number 0221-9999-19-504-L01-P has been assigned to this live knowledge-based activity (initial release date 12-10-19).
 This activity is approved for 1.5 contact hours (0.15 CEUs) in states that recognize ACPE providers.
 The activity is provided at no cost to participants.
 Participants must complete the online post-test and activity evaluation within 30 days of the activity to receive pharmacy CE credit.
 Statements of completion will be issued online at www.ProCE.com and proof of completion will be posted in NABP CPE Monitor profiles.
 No partial credit will be given.

 It is the policy of ProCE, Inc. to ensure balance, independence, objectivity and scientific rigor in all of its continuing education activities.
 Faculty must disclose to participants any significant financial interest or affiliation with companies that manufacture or market products discussed during their presentation.
-Dr. Aitken’s conflict of interest disclosure will be announced at the beginning of the CE activity.
+Dr. Aitken has received research grant funding from Melinta Therapeutics and Merck, and has served as an advisory board member for Merck, Paratek, and Shionogi.
 Dr. McCreary has served as a consultant for Cidara Therapeutics.
 A portion of grant funds received by ProCE from Merck will be used to compensate the faculty for this presentation.